 A college degree in chemical engineering can cut across a variety of academic paths, combining such subjects as chemistry, math, physics, engineering and biology.

 Students can tailor their chemical engineering majors to careers in environmental protection, pharmaceutical development, health care, food processing, and many other areas.
-Nearly 45% of chemical engineering graduates go on to work for large firms in industries such as:
+Chemical engineering graduates may be able to find employment in industries such as:

 - Paper and pulp

 Other chemical engineering majors choose careers with government agencies or consulting firms that specialize in environmental regulations, pollution controls, microelectronics, and biotechnology.
 About one in five chemical engineers attends graduate school to earn a master's or doctorate engineering degree in his/her specialty, or to pursue other career options such as medical school, law, or industrial management.
 Online degrees in chemical engineering are available at the master's level, designed for the working adult who already understands the basics of chemistry.

 In a world that tries to feed more people using less farmland, where citizens are concerned about environmentally safe production and where manufacturers demand more efficiency in order to remain competitive, it might be easier to ask, "What doesn't a chemical engineer do?"

 Consider how the work of a chemical engineer affects your life from the moment you wake up in the morning.
 Your toothpaste, your makeup, the soles of your shoes, the breakfast cereal you eat, the fuel used to drive to work or school--each of these involves the work of a chemical engineer.
 Chemical engineers develop everything from fibers used for clothing and rope to artificial organs for human transplant.
 Chemical engineers act as the bridge between the lab and the consumer, between science and manufacturing.
 The field's broad application allows a graduate to pursue positions in almost any field of interest.